Number of the day printable worksheets are incredible ways to boost math fun and more.

 High five!
 You're on your way to easily boosting math time with your kids!
 And the best part is that you can do it for free 🎉

 This free printable pack includes 2 fun worksheets with number of the day activities.

 You may print as many of these activities as you need for your personal use, family, class, homeschool co-op, or community event.
 If you have a friend or co-worker who'd enjoy this type of math fun with kids, I ask that you please share this post with them.
 Thanks so much for your cooperation!

 To get this free number of the day printable activities pack, simply subscribe to Rock Your Homeschool with your email address.

 You’ll receive an email with a PDF file, along with a password to open the Subscriber’s Library to all RYHS freebies.

 Plus, you’ll get emails with ideas, resources, and encouragement to make life and learning fun 🙂

 (If you are a current RYHS member, you just need to access the Subscriber Freebies page and enter the password in your welcome email.
 If you have any problems or questions, please email Amy at firstname.lastname@example.org)

-What other ways can you use these number of the day activities?
+What other ways can you use these number of the day activities to build math skills?
 Please share your ideas in the comments area at the bottom of this post 😊

 Wishing you and your kids tons of math fun!